oregev/video_service_client/README.md

-# Video service - The frontend.
+# Video service - the Client.

 This is a video service mockup for Interview Test.
 In this app you can: